 It’s a hilly area with wide open fields and surrounding forests.
-Locals like to go here for long walks – they usually bring their dogs to play.
+Locals like to go there for long walks – they often bring their dogs to play.
 In the winter, when the hills are covered with snow, it is an extremely popular place to go for a sleigh ride.
-Every snowy winter day will make Hjørring Bjerge crowded with kids and parents, so it’s an important entertainment venue for the locals.
+Every snowy winter day will see Hjørring Bjerge crowded with children and parents, so it’s an important entertainment venue for the locals.

 Events in Hjørring

-Even though Hjørring is a fairly small town with just around 26,000 inhabitants, it has a surprisingly large amount of things to do.
-Among them, several large events – for locals as well as for internationals
+Although Hjørring is a fairly small town with just around 26,000 inhabitants, it has a surprisingly large number of things to do.
+Among them are several large events – for locals as well as for internationals.

 Dana Cup is the largest youth football/soccer tournament in the world.
 It takes place in Hjørring every summer.
-Kids and teenagers from all over the world go to Hjørring with the clubs and play in the yearly tournament (the Brazilians usually win everything).
-It’s a great opportunity for the youths to make new friends and to compete against each other.
-During the Dana Cup week, the town becomes very alive, with many side-events and with many of the stores having special promotions.
-Therefore, it’s a fun week for everybody, but you should know that the town gets overly crowded during this time of the year, so prices will rise, and there will be lines in stores, museums and restaurants.
+Children and teenagers from all over the world come to Hjørring with their clubs and play in the yearly tournament (the Brazilians usually win)!
+It’s a great opportunity for the youths to make new friends and compete against each other.
+During the Dana Cup week, the town becomes very active, with many side events, and with many of the stores having special promotions.
+So it’s a fun week for everybody, but you should know that the town gets overly crowded during this time of the year.
+That means prices will rise, and there will be lines in stores, museums and restaurants.

 Hjørring Revyen is a yearly revue held in the summer.
 Many of Denmark’s best entertainers, singers and actors come to the town to perform.
 It is advised that you book your ticket a couple of weeks in advance if you want to attend.
 The Vendsyssel Theatre offers a special buffet and a menu of drinks if you book the full experience in advance.

-Football (soccer for you American readers) is the most popular sport in Hjørring.
-The local men’s football team had a season in the best Danish football league in the 2018/19 season, but were relegated after only a year.
-However, they still play weekly game in the second best league, and it can be entertaining to go and watch.
+Football (soccer for the American readers) is the most popular sport in Hjørring.
+The local men’s football team had a season in the best Danish football league in the 2018/19 season – but was relegated after only a year in the top flight.
+However, they still play a weekly game in the second-best league, and it can be entertaining to go to the stadium.

-However, the women’s football team is much more competitive than the men’s team in Hjørring.
-The club Fortuna Hjørring is one of the best female football teams in Europe, usually winning the Danish league and playing almost yearly in the Women’s Champions League.
+The women’s football team is much more competitive than the men’s team.
+The club Fortuna Hjørring is one of the best female football teams in Europe, frequently winning the Danish league and almost yearly playing in the Women’s Champions League.

 Day trips from Hjørring